Tekdirfan/Matching-Algorithms/README.md

 The Top Trading Cycles (TTC) mechanism is an efficient and strategy-proof algorithm for allocating resources.
 It works by allowing participants to express their preferences and trade until a stable allocation is achieved.

+### Linear Programming Algorithms

+## Stable Matching

+The Stable Matching algorithm based on linear programming finds a solution where no pair of participants prefer each other over their assigned matches.
+It is often used for problems such as marriage matching and student-school assignment.

+## Egalitarian Stable Matching

+The Egalitarian Stable Matching algorithm, implemented using linear programming, finds a stable matching that minimizes the total dissatisfaction (or rank) across all participants.
+It seeks to produce the most "fair" matching.

+## Nash Welfare Stable Matching

+The Nash Welfare Stable Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
+It is a fairness criterion that balances equity and efficiency in matching outcomes.

 ## Contributing